r1chardj0n3s/parse/README.rst

 spans
    A dictionary mapping the names and fixed position indices matched to a 2-tuple slice range of where the match occurred in the input.
+   The span does not include any stripped padding (alignment or width).

 ----

 **Version history (in brief)**:

+- 1.1.7 Python 3 compatibility tweaks (2.5 to 2.7 and 3.2 are supported).
 - 1.1.6 add "e" and "g" field types; removed redundant "h" and "X";
   removed need for explicit "#".
 - 1.1.5 accept textual dates in more places; Result now holds match span